 3. Repeat and Redo

-The learning curve theory is all about repeating the job at hand to reduce the amount of time it takes.
+The learning curve theory is all about repeating the job at hand to reduce the total amount of time it takes.

 4. Use the Right Techniques

-You may be tempted to try out new methods of learning for yourself.
-But in the process of improving your learning curve, time is of immense importance.
+You may be tempted to try out new methods of learning for yourself, but in the process of improving your learning curve, time is of immense importance.
 This is why you should stick to the tried and true techniques of learning whatever task you’re working on.

 You’ll have to do some research to find out what the right techniques for your chosen skill are.
 This article may help you get started.